peteremiller/MechaCar_Statistical_Analysis/README.md

 <img src="readmepics/lot_summary2.png">
 <img src="readmepics/lot_summary3.png">

 Results of data analysis on the 3 suspension coil lots shows that Lot 1 and Lot 2 meet design specification because the variance and standard deviation are under 100 pounds per square inch.
-However, Lot 3 does not meet design specifications because variance and standard deviation are greater than 100 poounds per square inch.
+However, Lot 3 does not meet design specifications because variance and standard deviation are greater than 100 pounds per square inch.

 ## T-Tests on Suspension Coils
 <img src="readmepics/deliverable3_all_lots.png">